chandlerzuo/chandlerzuo.github.io/about/index.md

 title:  Chandler Zuo
 ---

 Chandler Zuo is a current Tech Lead Manager at Meta.
-His current focus is foundation Large Language Model research.
+His current research focus is foundational large language models.
 He has worked as a data scientist, machine learning scientist and quantitative analyst across finance and technology industries.

 ## Education